openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/presentation_submission_multiple_vps.json}}

-## Signed and Encrypted Responses {#jarm}

-Implementations MAY use JARM [@!JARM] to sign, or sign and encrypt the response on the application level.
-Furthermore, this specification allows for JARM with encrypted, unsigned responses, in which case, the JWT containing the response parameters is only encrypted.

-For authorization responses with response type `vp_token`, the response JWT contains the following parameters as defined in (#response_type_vp_token):

-* `vp_token`
-* `presentation_submission`
-* `state`

-The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms.

-To obtain Verifier's public key for the input to the key agreement to encrypt the Authorization Response, the Wallet MUST use `jwks` or `jwks_uri` claim within the `client_metadata` request parameter, or within the metadata defined in the Entity Configuration when [@!OpenID.Federation] is used.

-To sign the Authorization Response, the Wallet MUST use a private key that corresponds to a public key made available in its metadata.

 ## Response Mode "direct_post" {#response_mode_post}

 There are use-cases when the Authorization Request was received from a Verifier that is unreachable using redirects (i.e. it is on another device) from the Wallet on which the requested Credential is stored.